wdehoog/hutspot-ubports/docs/operating/page-usage.md

    * Refresh
    * Select Genre
    * Put current recommendations in playlist
-   * Save current Seeds and Attributes to a file
-   * Load Seeds and Attributes from a file
    * Remove the Seeds and set the Attributes back to their default values
  * Click on Clear icon to clear the slot
  * Checkbox to indicate to use Atrributes or not